otvam/scilogger/README.md

 * First, the **default configuration** is loaded (`scilogger/scilogger.ini`).
 * Afterward, a **custom file** can be loaded with an environment variable (`SCILOGGER`)

+SciLogger is written in Python without any external dependencies.

 ## Warning

 * This logging module is **based** on the **Python logging module**.